zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-config-ts.md

 Git tree.
 It does not exist in the installed GUI, as the values have been built in

-## Rebuilding GUI after update
+## Rebuilding Zonemaster-GUI after update

-When `config.ts` has been updated, GUI has to be rebuilt.
-See [building GUI] for how to get the source tree and building a new installation zip file.
+When `config.ts` has been updated, Zonemaster-GUI has to be rebuilt.
+See [Build a custom Zonemaster-GUI installation package] for how to get the source tree and building a custom installation package.

 ## Default "config.ts" file

-The `config.ts` file is the central configuration file for the Zonemaster GUI application.
+The `config.ts` file is the central configuration file for the Zonemaster-GUI application.
 It defines various settings that control the behavior and appearance of the application.